-Regenerative medicine using cell-based products that are derived from the processing of human cells and tissues is keenly anticipated in Japan because of difficulties with securing human organs and tissues in our country.
-With technology breakthroughs and research advances, people are increasingly hopeful that medical technology using novel cell-based products will develop into new therapies.
+Development of regenerative medicine using cell-based products that are derived from the processing of human cells and tissues is keenly anticipated in Japan because of difficulties in securing human organs and tissues in our country.
+With technology breakthroughs and research advances, people are increasingly hopeful that medical technology involving novel cell-based products will develop into new therapies.